Developing confident, respectful

 The vast majority of our students will study three courses, except where a Maths/Further Maths combination is taken.
 If you have an exceptionally high GCSE average score you might also want to consider a fourth subject, or the highly regarded Extended Project Qualification (EPQ).
 We will discuss what is best for you at interview.

-All our A Levels are two year courses, with no AS Levels taken with the exception of Further Maths.
+All our A Levels are two year courses, with no AS Levels taken.

 Which courses should I take?